ocaml/dune/doc/goals.rst

 entire OCaml community, including individual developers contributing to open source projects in their free time, larger companies (such as Jane Street), and communities, like MirageOS and Irmin.
-Additionally, we aim to provide the same features for other funcational programming communities, such as Coq and possibly Reason/Bucklescript, in the future.
+Additionally, we aim to provide the same features for other neighboring communities, such as Coq and possibly Reason/Bucklescript, in the future.

 We haven't reached this goal yet, as Dune still requires development in some areas